 BusinessWeek Online has posted

-entitled Apple’s Strategic Shift.
+a special report entitled Apple’s Strategic Shift.
 The report combines new and previously published Apple-related content and examines the company’s move from a purveyor of just personal computers to a digital media company offering commercial music, enterprise-quality servers and more.

 In “Where ‘Think Different’ Is Taking Apple,” Jane Black quotes an analyst who calls the company’s emphasis on iPod digital music players and the iTunes Music Service “a paradigm shift” at Apple.
 And the sky’s the limit: The same analyst suggests that if Apple is a little more generous with its retail price on the iPod, it could capture a much larger chunk of the Windows MP3 market — perhaps 1.25 million, or about four times as many as the company sold during its third financial quarter.

 Apple’s also firing on all cylinders with the iTunes Music Store, which one label exec said is responsible for making it “cool to buy digital music” among the same crowd that was, up to now, stealing it more or less exclusively. iChat AV and iSight are also garnering great reviews, despite the instant messaging software’s availability only as a public beta.
 Black concludes that Steve Jobs’ decision to “innovate through the downturn” may be the right strategy after all.

 “Why iTunes Has Bands on the Run” is Byte of the Apple columnist Charles Haddad’s missive from last week.
 Haddad examines the debate over whether bands like Metallica and Red Hot Chili Peppers are serving customers or themselves by refusing to be involved with the iTunes Music Store because of issues related to single track sales versus album sales.